 Several of us spent the first day of Italy’s nationwide lockdown taking photos in Catania, while enjoying some great food and wine.
 We tried making the most of the day while developing plan B. Eventually, I booked a plane ticket to leave Catania for Marseille the next day with Canadian travel writer, Lora Pope, at Explore with Lora.
 I was fortunate to have wonderful company during a historically bad moment in history.

-Escape to Marseille, in the South of France
+Coronavirus Travel Escape to Marseille, France

 Marseille is the second largest city in France.
 The city’s picturesque setting on the French Riveria makes it an idyllic cruise ship port.
 Upon arrival in Marseille we booked a great Airbnb apartment for just over $70 per night.
 Included were sweeping views of the city.
 In one direction you could see the Mediterranean Sea, in the other the beautiful Basilica of Notre Dame.
 The apartment included a Nespresso machine, washing machine and all the utensils to cook homemade meals in a charming setting.
 For an evacuation spot, we could have done far worse!